user-sbd/dev/notes/lyrics/polo.md

-how to feel when u see the shit i seen my first body i saw i was only fourteen seen both sides and everything like everything betwenn stayin up late nights off that cafiene i kept the same letter but now its the codiene heart cold matches w the cold lean
+how to feel when u see the shit i seen my first body i saw i was only fourteen seen both sides and everything like everything inbetween stayin up late nights off that cafiene i kept the same letter but now its the codiene heart cold matches w the cold lean